How to Troubleshoot Your HLS Live Stream

 What if none of the above solutions solve your problem?
 In this case, we have three last tests to recommend.

-a) Use backup stream
+a) Use a backup stream

 First, you can try using your backup stream URL as your primary URL.
 As noted in the first section, a stream URL will match this format: